raphaelhaehnel/PubSubProject/README.md

 ## Pub-Sub Project

-This project was done during the course **"Advanced Programming"** with Prof. Eliahu Khalastchi, Bar-Ilan University, 2026, first semester.
+This project was done during the course **"Advanced Programming"** with Prof. Eliahu Khalastchi, Bar-Ilan University, 2026, second semester.

 It implements a full server with a backend implementing a computational graph, an HTTP API, and a web frontend.